botify-hq/developers-docs/api_docs/markdowns/api/usage/aggregate-urls.md

 ## Example: Simple Group-By with two Metrics

-The following example of [[UrlsAggsQuery;bql#urlsaggsquery]] groups URLs by HTTP Code.
+The following example of [[BQLAggsQuery;bql#urlsaggsquery]] groups URLs by HTTP Code.
 Using `metrics` key, we request the number of URLs and average response time for each group.

 ### Request
 ```JSON